AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 |  20   |    18   |
 |  AVG  |   140   |

-The experiments using probability of crossocer like 0.3
+The experiments using probability of crossover like 0.3

 | Tried    |  Generation  |
 | :------: | :------: |